-Manufacturing specifications for your products are entered in the Bills of Material screen.
-Five bill of material types are offered: BOM, Batch, Phantom, One-Off, and Secondary.
+Manufacturing specifications are entered in the Bills of Material screen.
+Five bill of material types are offered - BOM, One-Off, Phantom, Batch, and Secondary.

-Let's take the standard bill of material type first, which is used for discrete manufacturing where specifications are defined for one unit of the parent product and jobs are run in multiple quantities.
+Let's review the standard bill of material type first, which is used for discrete manufacturing where specifications are defined for one unit of the parent product and jobs are run in multiple quantities.

 Here on the Revisions tab, you can optionally track engineering changes by revision.
 Each product has a current revision, which is used for active production, a pending revision for the next version of the product, and archived revisions.